Dr Francisco Luis Gomes District Library: Goa Section

 The Goa Section is on the fourth floor of the library.
 It has over 3864 collection of rare books among which the Goa section includes 2253 books and the law section includes 1611 books.
 This section has a good collection of books specifically on Goan history.
 This section provides reference services, photocopying of documents and information services.
 It also includes physical and political maps on Indian States.

 Children's Section

 The children’s section is on the third floor and consists of 5000 books and 274 CD/DVD materials, in addition to toys and games.
 This section comprises Reference Section, Audio-Visual Section, Toys and Games Section, Children’s Periodical Section and Children-Computer Section.
 Members can borrow books and magazines for a period of one month, after availing of membership.

 Other facilities

 The regional office of Indian Council for Cultural Relations (ICCR) in Goa is also located at this venue.
 This was launched here in late November 2010.

-Conference hall: The conference hall has facilities for conducting workshops/ conference/seminars/ meetings or presentations.
-It is fitted with high quality LCD projector with LCD screen for any kind of visual presentation.
-It can accommodate up to 30 people at a time.